-While the UniversalAdID element is required in 4.0, the attribute values for idRegistry and idValue are to be used to support a company's need for tracking ad creative.
-If no common registry is used, a company may use its own creative identification system with a custom idRegistry to support that system.
-Ad technologists and publishers should discuss what is required for this field to support a successful ad campaign.
+The UniversalAdId element is required in 4.0, but the attribute values for idRegistry and idValue are to be used to support a company's need for tracking ad creative.
+If no common registry is used, a company may use its own creative identification system with a custom idRegistry to support that system as long as the idValue can be maintained across systems.
+Ad servers and publishers should discuss what is required for this field to support a successful ad campaign.